10 Satellite Internet Myths

 2. It Costs WAY Too Much

-3. I Cant Do Anything With the Data Caps
+3. I Cant Do Anything With The Data Limits

-All satellite internet providers have bandwidth caps, and many customers simply fail to fully understand why the exist and how to make best use of what they have.
+All satellite Internet providers have bandwidth limits, and many customers simply fail to fully understand why the exist and how to make best use of what they have.
 If you spend hours watching HD videos on YouTube, downloading music albums, and making large software updates you will quickly find yourself reaching your limits.
-Users must understand satellite service is a substitution to dial-up and slow DSL in rural locations, and it cannot be used like cable internet.
+Users must understand satellite service is a substitution to dial-up and slow DSL in rural locations, and it cannot be used like cable Internet.

 Satellite Internet has always had the reputation of not performing well due to weather outages.

 This simply is not the case as your Internet connection will not be interrupted by most clouds and is only effected during extreme weather conditions.

 If you have any issues with your service its best to consult your provider and have a technician look into your system.
 Its possible that your signal was weakened or lost because the storm moved your dish from its signal path to the satellite.

 5. Satellite Internet Will Tie-Up The Phone Line